We love partnering with all sorts of people both locally and around the world. Whether it be one individual or an international organization.

 Stephan has since affecting the lives of hundreds of farmers looking to have a successful career in coffee farming.
 "Coffee with a conscious", Axiom coffees are built on a mission and a promise: these coffees represent a chance for coffee farmers to fairly work their way out of poverty while getting the credit they deserve for the wonderful, tireless work they contribute.

 The Way Home

-We exists to create pathways out of chronic homelessness through permanent supportive housing in Lower Bucks County.
+We exist to create pathways out of chronic homelessness through permanent supportive housing in Lower Bucks County.

 The Way Home is a 501(c)(3) non-profit organization commited to fighting homelessness in Lower Bucks County.
 We come from a variety of places.
 Some of us are professionals, some are local members of religious communities, and some of us have even wrestled with homelessness ourselves.

 Lower Bucks County is home to more than 500 individuals without housing.
 Lower Bucks is also our home.
 We love the places we live and want to see our towns thrive.
 We have commited to stay and embrace the community that is already here rather than run to greener pastures.
 That means loving our neighbors and dealing with the good, the bad, and the ugly.